Router Battery Backups

 Did you know it’s possible to stay connected to the internet during a blackout?
 We’re not just talking about cell service.
 With an Uninterruptible Power Supply system (often referred to as a battery backup), your router stays on.
 The length varies depending on the backup unit.

-- 844 GigaCenter and the U6X routers do have battery backups.
+- 844 GigaCenter and U6x/U6xw routers received before August 2023 do have battery backups.
 They only power the router and the battery generally lasts about two hours if brand new, with that time decreasing as it ages.
-A backup for the U6x will likely last about half that time, because it consumes more power than an 844GigaCenter.
+A backup for the U6x and U6xw will likely last about half that time, because it consumes more power than an 844GigaCenter.

-- U6 or U12 routers do not have battery backups.
+- U6 routers, U12 routers, mesh units, and U6x/U6xw routers received after August 2023 do not have battery backups.
 Keep reading to learn how to shop for one.